Dumas Brothel: After closure

 In late May 2005, Giecek was escorting a New York Times reporter through the Dumas for an interview when he discovered the place had been broken into.
 Giecek, low on funds and worried about his health, had shut down the Dumas earlier that month after it had operated offering $5 tours.
 After the robbery, Giecek discovered "dismantled beds, stolen antique lamps and artwork and emptied glass cases full of brothel artifacts" as well as missing "rare sex toys".

 In June 2012, the Dumas was conveyed to new owners, locals Michael Piche and Travis Eskelsen.
 By this time however, the building was in great disrepair; among other things, there was water damage, a collapsed wall and no structurally sound roof.
 The new owners planned to have summer tours for $8 in the following year, but their ultimate goal was turning the Dumas into a bed and breakfast.
 "It needs to be around.
 It needs to be here for the rest of the community and the people who want to visit it," said Piche.
 In late 2013, the duo sought a loan from the local urban revitalization body in Butte.
 The requested amount was $92,000 with an additional $8,750 grant.
 As of December 2013, tours were still being offered at the Dumas on a limited basis.

 In December 2018, David and Charlee Prince, a couple from Forsyth, MT, purchased the Dumas for $29,000 in a tax sale.
-The Prince's are working to restore the building and preserve its historic character.
+The Princes are working to restore the building and preserve its historic character.
 Additionally, they conduct paranormal investigations of the property.
 As of July 2023, tours are being offered every other Saturday from 11 AM - 6 PM.

 Rudy Giecek claims that the Dumas is haunted by the ghost of Elinore Knott.
 Author Karen Stevens also recalled paranormal experiences related to the brothel.
 It is suggested that Knott's ghost is one of several at the Dumas.